-I would like to point out that you’ll want to make sure your toe hits the reinforced part of the shoe.
+I want to point out that you should ensure your toe hits the reinforced part of the shoe.
 My pair might be about a half size too large so my big toe sometimes presses up against the un-reinforced section of the upper — which is starting to make a little divot.

 The inner heel is lined with soft wool which I find also adds to the overall comfort — especially if you’re going sock-less.

 The Tree Dasher features a sock-like tubular design so there is no tongue — which adds to the overall comfort.
 I also find that this sock-like design helps keep your foot “locked-in” during my 3-4 miles runs.

 The laces are attached to the Tree Dasher through a series of round external eyelets.
-I thought they were a little funny looking at first but I don’t mind it now.
-I do like the thick laces — the last time I was at the NYC store they gave me a free pair of yellow laces that I might throw on these someday.
+I thought these were a little funny looking at first but I don’t mind it now.
+I do like the thick laces as they do a nice job of cinching down on your feet without adding any uncomfortable pressure points.

 I also wanted to point out that this shoe is plenty breathable as you can see by the light shining through the mesh in this photo.
 This is one of the reasons it makes sockless wear possible.

 Sole and Insole

-The sole on the Tree Dashers is fairly chunky so it offers a good amount of cushion.
-They provide a nice amount of springiness when I run and they’re a real joy for walking.
+The sole on the Tree Dashers is fairly chunky so it offers a good amount of cushion but the sole is reasonably firm — which some runners like and some don’t.